 A management system is essential for both Mac and PC in an enterprise environment.
 A proper desktop management system allows IT departments to deploy new devices, configure settings remotely, deploy and update software, gather extensive inventory and ensure security.
-Microsoft offers System Center Configuration Manager (SCCM) to manage Windows.
+Microsoft offers Microsoft Endpoint Configuration Manager (MECM) to manage Windows.
 This is the most popular management tool for Windows.
-Additionally, Microsoft also offers Intune which expands SCCM capabilities by adding mobile device management (MDM).
+Additionally, Microsoft also offers Microsoft Endpoint Manager (MEM) which expands MECM capabilities by adding mobile device management (MDM).
 Most organizations purchase both tools from Microsoft to fully manage Windows.

 Once again, Apple is different.
 Apple builds a management framework (known as MDM) into its operating systems.
 Jamf —the standard for Apple Enterprise Management — is able to leverage this framework, plus additional software installed to remotely manage Macs.
 Jamf provides immediate support for new macOS releases.
 Organizations can leverage Apple deployment programs and security tools to enjoy a complete ecosystem of Mac management capabilities.
 Organizations can even create a custom app catalog with Jamf Self Service and enable users to install IT-approved apps and settings on their Macs.
 Users are notified when new tools and content become available, empowering them to be as productive as possible.